-Cyanotoxins from Algal Blooms: For the last three years, the City of Saginaw participated in voluntary cyanotoxin monitoring of its tap water at the State's request.
+Cyanotoxins from Algal Blooms: For the last four years, the City of Saginaw participated in voluntary cyanotoxin monitoring of its tap water at the request of the Michigan Department of Environment, Great Lakes and Energy (EGLE).
 Cyanotoxins were not detected.